I.N.R.I. is the debut album from Brazil's most legendary black metal cult,

 as anything ever released, up until this time.

-of the theme presented on the first song.
+a continuation of the theme presented on the first song.
 This one, however, is far more vile.
-This fast-paced song is one of the shortest
+This fast-paced song is one

-with slow, doom riffs, creating an absolutely morbid atmosphere.
-Antichrist's tormented screams rise up from the black abyss.
+begins with slow, doom riffs, creating an absolutely morbid atmosphere.
+Antichrist's tormented screams rise up from the black

-With this hellish feeling growing and possessing your heart, you wish to take a razor or a knife and carve your flesh until
+abyss.
+With this hellish feeling growing and possessing your heart, you wish to take a razor or a knife and carve your flesh

-it is difficult to recognize.
-The early part of the song utilizes dark and mid-paced riffs with extremely tortured and morbid
+until it is difficult to recognize.
+The early part of the song utilizes dark and mid-paced riffs with extremely tortured and

 "Behind the gates only death